This is a gear review about the Best Ultralight Sleeping Pads for Backpacking 2025.

 - Therm-a-rest Prolite Plus: The Therm-a-rest Prolite Plus is a self-inflating mat.
 I used this mat for years and years, in fact, I started hiking the Pacific Crest Trail carrying this mat before opting for something lighter and more comfortable.

-- REI Co-Op Helix Insulated: The REI Co-Op Helix Insulated is a good 3-season pad but a bit on the heavy side compared with all the other models in this review.
+- REI Co-Op Helix Insulated: The REI Co-Op Helix Insulated is a good budget priced, 3-season pad.
+But it is a bit on the heavy side compared with all the other models in this review.

 Sleeping Pad Comparison Table